 - IPR2016-00524, IPR2016-00531, and IPR2016-00533 (USPTO) – Counsel for General Electric in inter partes review proceedings relating to gas turbine technology.

-Prior to attending law school, Mr. Pepe worked as a design engineer for an aircraft engine manufacturer.
+Prior to attending law school, Christopher worked as a design engineer for an aircraft engine manufacturer.
 There, he focused on assessing the thermodynamic performance of helicopter engines in development testing, in addition to developing methods of assessing the performance of engines installed on aircraft.